hibanejjari/XAI-Platform-for-Multi-Modal-Classification/Setup_Usage.md

 ### Comparison Tab
 1. Select **Audio** or **Image** upload or drag/drop file (`.wav` or chest X-ray image)
-2. Select model from drop down
+2. Select model from the automatically filtered dropdown
 3. Click **Compare XAI Methods**
 4. View all detailed compatible methods by clicking underneath the image